‘Dance Moms’ Rumors: Maddie Ziegler Slams Abby Lee Miller, Is Abby Quitting?

 A post shared by Ashlee Allen (@ashleedancemoms) on

 This isn’t the first time that Abby Lee Miller has been plagued by Dance Moms rumors about leaving the show.
-However, with her sentencing for fraud looming large — and with legal experts all but certain that she will serve actual jail time for her crimes — the rumors about her leaving the show and the studio are starting fly.
+However, with her sentencing for fraud looming large — and with legal experts all but certain that she will serve actual jail time for her crimes — the rumors about her leaving the show, and the studio, are starting to come to pass.

 “While Abby has made a few tour stops lately for fan Q&A sessions — her most recent being in Cancun on March 5 — it’s unclear what the future holds for her on “Dance Moms.”
 The coach has a big court battle ahead of her.
 Abby’s sentencing in her bankruptcy fraud case is set for May 8.
 She faces up to 2.5 years behind bars.”